Is Magnesium chloride (MgCl2) ionic or covalent? Types of bond in MgCl2

 It consists, of two ions, Mg2+ and 2Cl–, both of these are held together by ionic bonding.

 Why MgCl2 is an Ionic and not a covalent?

 Which has a more ionic character between MgCl2 or MgO?

 First of all, both MgCl2 and MgO are ionic in nature because of the existence of a large electronegativity difference between the atoms of these compounds.

 But no compound in the universe exists as 100% ionic.
-Therefore, MgO and MgCl2 have some covalent characters even they are ionic in nature.
+Therefore, MgO and MgCl2 have some covalent characters even though they are ionic in nature.